tooth Extractions In Cibolo & Schertz

 After a tooth has been extracted, it’s common to experience some swelling, bruising, and pain.
 It will take some time for your mouth to completely heal.
 While the healing process is different for each patient at Cibolo Family Smiles, here’s what you can typically expect while recovering from an extraction:

 - First 24 hours – During this time, you may experience some discomfort and swelling.
-If you choose to be sedated, you may also feel a bit groggy, and should avoid driving for at least 6-12 hours.
-During this time, a blood clot will form in your now-empty socket, which is critical for proper healing.
+A blood clot will form in your now-empty socket, which is critical for proper healing.
 You may get prescription medicine to help you deal with your discomfort.

 - 2-3 days – After about 2-3 days, you will not experience as much discomfort, and you can start using an OTC pain reliever like naproxen or ibuprofen to deal with any remaining pain.